Pets Have Needs Too

 - Do humans have needs, if so, what are they? (yes, food, water, shelter)

 - Do you have wants?
-(Yes, video games, new clothes, going to sporting events, etc.)
+(Yes, toys, new clothes, going to sporting events, etc.)

 - Can animals tell you all of their needs and wants?
 If so, how?
 (Yes, some dogs will go and get their leash or scratch on a door to ask to go outside, stand by their empty water bowl, gerbils hide when they want to be alone, cats meow when they are hungry).

-Define Animal Welfare as treating animals with kindness and respect.
+Define animal welfare as "treating animals with kindness and respect."
 Ask: When we feed and give water to our pets are we acting with kindness and respect?
-Have students discuss what other “things” pets and people need/want that cannot be bought at a store. (family love and attention including time, care, touch, trust.
-Discuss with students if this is a need or want, and why.
-Accept all reasonable answers.)
+Discuss what else pets and people need/want that cannot be bought at a store, such as family love and attention including time, care, gentle touch, trust.
+Discuss whether this is a need or want, and why.